PSESS2020/Vimsu_prototype/README.md

 [![coverage](https://img.shields.io/codecov/c/github/PSESS2020/Vimsu_prototype)](https://codecov.io/gh/PSESS2020/Vimsu_prototype)

 Welcome to the GitHub repository of VIMSU.
-This software is developed as part of the software engineering practice module in the summer semester 2020 at the Karlsruhe Institute of Technology on the topic 'Virtual conference simulator with telepresence'.
+This software was developed as a part of the module 'Practice of Software Engineering' during the the summer semester 2020 at the Karlsruhe Institute of Technology on the topic 'Virtual conference simulator with telepresence'.

 ## Table of Contents